digitalcityscience/COUP-noise/README.md

 The software is developed by the French Institute of Science and Technology for Transport, Development and Networks (Ifsttar).

+In general each simulation module (noise, wind, water, ..) is realized by a celery-based app using 3 containers each: api,worker, redis.
+The api container excepts requests and creates tasks in the redis db.
+Workers look for tasks in the redis db, calculate result and publish it in redis.
+Results (also cached ones) can be accessed via the api container that get’s the result from the redis db.

 ### Simulation Inputs

 The inputs for the simulation are buildings and streets.
 The buildings are represented as 2D building footprints saved as a GeoJSON.